Skip to Content

 Both chickens are fed the same.
 Commercial chicken feed is what both eat, so their nutritional intake doesn’t change significantly.
 There are levels above free range, where the what and how of chicken feed is strictly regulated.

-Does free range have that in their chicken feed ?
+Does free range have that in their chicken feed?
 They might.
-There’s not regulation to check for that.
+There’s no regulation to check for that.

 Nutritional content difference

-Free range eggs have more movement and are laid a little less often than battery eggs.
-The hen is less stressed, though even here there are some dominant hens that bully the smaller ones.
+Free-range eggs have more movement and are laid a little less often than battery eggs.
+The hen is less stressed, though even here, some dominant hens bully the smaller ones.

 The gist of it is that saturated fats and cholesterol were highest in caged eggs.
-The hens are sedentary and this reflects in the egg.
-Vitamins and minerals like vitamin A, D, E, B5, B12, zinc and selenium were much higher in free range, organic, and pasture raised eggs.
+The hens are sedentary, and this is reflected in the egg.
+Vitamins and minerals like vitamin A, D, E, B5, B12, zinc, and selenium were much higher in free-range, organic, and pasture-raised eggs.

 Profit VS humane treatment